GeneDx/txt2hpo/README.md

 ```

-By default `txt2hpo` will check spelling using a spellchecker trained on medical literature.
+By default `txt2hpo` will attempt to correct spelling, at the cost of slower processing speed.
 This feature can be turned off using the `correct_spelling` flag.
-Turning off spellchecker speeds up extraction.

 ```python
 from txt2hpo.extract import hpo